All Episodes

 You see, we don't do this.

-But when when we're the lone voices and the uh and the and the drive-by's are not joining in that uh chorus, uh, if you will, and if Obama is thus able to ignore the criticism and not respond to it, then you've got the old question well, if a tree falls in the forest and nobody's there, does it make a sound?
+But when we're the lone voices and the drive-bys are not joining in that chorus, if you will, and if Obama is thus able to ignore the criticism and not respond to it, then you've got the old question, well, if a tree falls in a forest and nobody's there, does it make a sound?

 You know, if Obama's running around saying all kinds of weird, strange things and nobody's criticizing him for it, did he say the strange things?